yellboy/XRWorkshop/Setup.md

 1. [Using Unity asset store](https://developers.meta.com/horizon/documentation/unity/unity-package-manager#download-and-import-packages-from-the-unity-asset-store).
 This is the approach I recommend.
 **NOTE**: When using the link from the instructions, you will see a page with various packages.
 The easiest way is to just choose [Meta XR All-in-One SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657).
 2. [Using Meta's NPM registry](https://developers.meta.com/horizon/documentation/unity/unity-package-manager#download-and-import-packages-from-the-npm-registry).
 I never tried it this way, but it should be a feasible way to do it.

+### Prepare your project for XR development

+To prepare for XR development:
+1. You must Oculus XR plugin.
+You can do that by following [these steps](https://developers.meta.com/horizon/documentation/unity/unity-project-setup#install-the-oculus-xr-plugin).
+2. When you are done with that, you can configure the project with the project setup tool.
+Here are [the instructions](https://developers.meta.com/horizon/documentation/unity/unity-project-setup#configure-project-with-the-project-setup-tool)